Skellig Michael: Stairs and paths

-Each of the three landing areas lead to long flights of steps (known as the east, south and north steps) built by the first generations of monks to inhabit the island.
-They may have at one time formed part of a larger network; traces of other, possibly earlier steps have been uncovered elsewhere on the island.
+Each of the three landing areas leads to long flights of steps (known as the east, south and north steps) built by the first generations of monks to inhabit the island.
+They may have once formed part of a larger network; traces of other, possibly earlier steps have been uncovered elsewhere on the island.
 Archaeological evidence shows that basal sections of each series of steps were rock-cut, giving way to more stable dry stone masonry once they reached an altitude where the sea waves would no longer weather them.
 Later the base steps were replaced with dry-stone paths.

-The north steps lead from Blue Cove and consist of two long and steep continuous flights known as the upper and lower steps.
-The upper pathway was built from dry stone but is in very poor condition in places; given the steep face on which they are built, they are prone to erosion and the impact of falling stone from the cliffs directly above.
-The lower rock-cut portion has been heavily weathered by the sea, and some of the ground around them has collapsed; the portions where steps are lost have been replaced with ramps.
+The north steps lead from Blue Cove and consist of two long, steep, continuous flights known as the upper and lower steps.
+The upper pathway was built from dry stone but is in very poor condition in places; given the steep face on which it is built, it is prone to erosion and to impacts from falling stone from the cliffs directly above.
+The lower rock-cut portion has been heavily weathered by the sea, and some of the ground around it has collapsed; the portions where steps are lost have been replaced with ramps.
 A parapet at their lowest base was added in the 1820s, and they were widened during the construction of the lighthouse.